Tukankamon/.dotfiles/README.md

 ```
 Both options are optional and they default to "yamask" (that being the pc config) and .dotfiles respectively

-Set the HOSTNAME parameter to either yamask or dwebble.
-"yamask" is the pc host while "dwebble" is the laptop one
+Set the HOSTNAME parameter to either yamask or dwebble, "yamask" is the pc host while "dwebble" is the laptop one

-RepoName is optional is the name of your cloned repo
-It is used when running: git clone https://github.com/Tukankamon/.dotfiles.git RepoName
+RepoName is optional and is the name of your cloned repo and therefore the folder on your system, it is used when running git clone https://github.com/Tukankamon/.dotfiles.git <RepoName>

 ## Manual install
 If not, you can always curl the script